Social issues, lifestyle and epilepsy

 University can be an exciting time offering many opportunities both socially and academically and it is a time when you can build your independence.
 Whatever your hopes and expectations, making epilepsy just a part of your life may help you to get the most out of your experience at university.
 Thinking and planning ahead can make the transition to university life smoother, giving you more chance to get excited about what’s ahead.

-When you go to university, there will probably be a range of options about where to live.
-If you’re going to university close to home, you may decide to live at home.
-Or you might want to move away from home and into student accommodation.
-If you’re going to a university away from your home town, there may be a range of accommodation available: you could live in student halls of residence, or in a shared house or flat.
+When you go to university, choosing where you want to live is an important decision and there will probably be a range of options about where to live.
+You may decide to live at home or to move into student accommodation: student halls of residence, or in a shared house or flat.
 Or you could live on your own.